Wood Fired Pizza Oven | The Wood Fired Oven Form that Reshaped Pizza

 Building a DIY Pizza Oven is not hard.
 Actually, building a Wood Fired Pizza Oven is quite easy!
 And while there are countless methods on how to build a pizza oven floating around the internet, there is no easier (or correct) way to build a pizza oven than by using the Mattone Barile Grande foam form.
 We’ve taken the science out of building a wood-fired pizza oven by creating an easy-to-use foam form that holds your fire brick at the optimum height, width, depth, and angle so you can easily build a perfectly proportioned wood-fired pizza oven in a classic barrel shape.

-Simply place fire brick snugly between the elevated ridges along the Mattone Barile Grande foam form, then mortar the fire bricks into place with refractory mortar, fireplace mortar or a similar type of non-water soluble high-temperature mortar.
+Simply place fire brick snugly between the elevated ridges along the Mattone Barile Grande foam form, then mortar the fire bricks into place with high-temperature mortar, fireplace mortar, or a similar type of non-water soluble high-temperature mortar.
 Once the high-temp mortar is dry, remove the foam form and perform a few curing fires before hosting your first pizza party.
 Keep in mind, pizza ovens perform much better when they are wrapped with 2 or 3 layers of ceramic fiber blanket (which comes with the Mattone Barile Grande / Package 2).